 By January, 2016, BVAS was able to raise a total of $1,560,000 to complete the acquisition of a 3.55-acre parcel of vacant land adjacent to the Buena Vista Lagoon and across the street from the BVAS Nature Center.
 The funds were raised from generous contributions from the community, $50,000 grants from Preserve Calavera, North County Advocates, and the Wimberly Fund at Audubon California, and a grant of $1.350 million from the California Wildlife Conservation Board.
 With this acquisition, BVAS became a landowner for the first time in its 65-plus years of existence.

-BVAS is currently in escrow for purchasing its second piece of property, the 31-acre Cheatham property in the San Luis Rey River watershed.
+BVAS has just purchased its second piece of property, the 31-acre Cheatham property in the San Luis Rey River watershed.
 This will be restored to Coastal Sage Scrub habitat, suitable for the endangered CA gnatcatcher and other species of wildlife.
 The Navy has paid for half of the $1.56 million acquisition costs, and we received generous grants from the State Natural Resources Agency, CA Audubon's Wimberly Fund, North County Advocates, and the Brian Malk Nature Fund, as well as several thousand dollars from individual donations.

 At its inception in May, 2014, the Ridgway’s Rail Society was initially dedicated to raising funds to help purchase two specific parcels of land.
 The Fund is ultimately intended to be an on-going fund of money available for future possible acquisitions and restoration and management of the two properties.